PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 Where $\sigma \in S_3$

+1. $1/2$ of the permutations of the edges and corners are possible since we require even permutations?

+2. $1/2$ of the orientations of the edges are possible since the number of flipped edges has to be even.

+3. $1/3$ of the corner orientations are possible.
+(Fundamental theorem of cubology b)

+## Notation

+The most popular set of notations are from Singmaster and we shall adopt them here, note that we label the face with respect to it lying flat on a plane and one is facing front face)

+- Let $U$ denote the upward (top) face.
+- Let $F$ denote the front face.
+- Let $L$ denote the left face.
+- Let $R$ denote the right face.
+- Let $B$ denote the back face.
+- Let $D$ denote the downward (bottom) face
+(insert picture here)

+The capital letter represent a $90\degree$ turn clockwise facing that face.
+The inverse of each move would be the $90\degree$ rotation of the face counter-clockwise (denoted by a $M^{-1}$ in our adaptation where $M$ \in \{F,L,U,D,R,B \}$).

+*Example*: The combunation of moves $UFR$ denotes a move consisting of $90\degree$ clowise turns done to the top, then front, and then the right face.
+The inverse of this is $R^{-1}F^{-1}U^{-1})$.

+## The Rubiks cube Group

+Recall, that the rubiks cube consists of $54$ facets, and the entire set of arrangements of the rubiks cube can be thought of as permutations of these 54 facets.
+Hence we can denote $G = \langle F,L,U,D,R,B\rangle \subset S_{54}$ as the called rubik's cube group.

+Now note that not all arrangments of the permutations would lead to the valid arrangements of a rubik's cube, this group includes all cubes that can be taken apart and put together (the illegal rubiks' cube group), e.g. not pieces can alternate between being either corner and edge cubies, and those that can be reached by applying moves on the cube (the legal rubik's cube group).

+Note that it is the case that the corner facets can be modelled as the cyclic group of 3 elements $C_{3}$ and since there are 8 of theese we note it is the corss product of $C_{3}$ eight times.
+[Daniels project, Singmaster Notes, Bandelow]

 ### Definition of an illegal rubik's group

 Unlike the legal Rubik's cube group, the Illegal Rubik’s Cube Group allows the solver to take the cube apart and rearrange the facets.
 However, we also notice that some orientations still will not be physically possible on the cube.
 We also notice that the Rubik's cube group is a subgroup of the illegal rubik's cube group.